alexmclarty/openid-connect-documentation/pages/explore/explore_other_features.md

 The previous pages introduced the high level concepts of the OpenID Connect Core Specification and provided a more detailed explanation of the Authorization Code Flow.

-The purpose of this page is to give an overview of some of the aspects of the wider set of OpenID Connect specifications (the full set of which can be found [here](http://openid.net/connect/)).
+The purpose of this page is to give an overview of some of the wider set of OpenID Connect specifications (the full set of which can be found [here](http://openid.net/connect/)).

 ## Discovery